In this article:

 Explore Government Help

-The federal government is sending relief payments to millions of Americans to help them get through the current crisis.
-If you're eligible for the payment, you could put the money toward essential expenses, credit card payments or other debt.
+The federal government is taking measures to help Americans get through the current crisis.
+If you're eligible for tax relief or direct payments, you could put the money toward essential expenses, credit card payments or other debt.
 To find out whether you're eligible, how much money you might get and when you might receive a check, visit the IRS Coronavirus Tax Relief page.

-And if you've found yourself temporarily or permanently out of work, you might be eligible for stepped-up unemployment insurance benefits under the CARES Act enacted in March.
+And if you've found yourself temporarily or permanently out of work, you might be eligible for stepped-up unemployment benefits under the American Rescue Plan Act enacted in March.